Bluerberry/CaptainCrunch/README.md

-# CaptainSonar
+# CaptainCrunch
-Porting Captain Sonar to binary
+Has nothing to do with a certain boardgame